How to Optimize B2B Pay Per Click campaignsOct 19, 2018 - Marcel Odena

 - Metrics according to each business prior to sale : depending on each business there are some key metrics before sending a commercial proposal.
 In some companies SaaS type (Software As A Service) usually work with metrics type number of meetings and/or number of agreed demos.
 That is, if a potential customer is interested in our product and accepts a meeting or demo session of the product, it means that it is closer to the sale.
 Most likely, a commercial proposal will be sent to them and a percentage will end up buying.

-- Sales Accepted Lead (SAL): it is a lead accepted by the sales department.
+- Sales Accepted Lead (SAL): this is a lead accepted by the sales department.
 In other words, it is a qualified lead so that the sales department can initiate the sales process.
 If the sales do not accept our leads, it does not help that we generate many leads from marketing, therefore, we must prioritize those campaigns that are contributing to generate SALs.

 - Marketing Qualified Lead (MQL): It is a lead accepted by the very own marketing department.
 We must bear in mind that of all the leads that we generate there is always a percentage that we can consider “failed”.
 For example, our buyer persona can be the financial director of a large company and it is likely that certain leads will enter that don’t comply with this profile, and therefore we have to discard them.